ANIMAL RIGHTS FAQS

 Also, it is ridiculous to suppose that a view's validity can be

-overturned simply by attaching the label "politically correct" or
+overturned simply by attaching the label "politically correct"

 "politically incorrect".